 - Any live market data incurs additional fees

 - Exchanging currency costs 2 USD (without additional markup)

 To decide which account you should open, you can just go through the following list:

 In summary, IBKR Lite is best for people who can open their account based on their US address.
-For anybody else, IBKR Pro is the only option, which is particularly attractive if you have at least 100,000 USD in assets.
-If you have less, you need to carefully consider if the minimal monthly fee of 10 USD is worth it.
+For anybody else, IBKR Pro is the only option, but as they recently removed monthly fees and there is no requirement of a minimal account value, it is still an excellent choice.
 If you are an international person who regularly moves country or if you want to trade advanced products (units, warrants, options) on international markets, this may still be the best option considering that Interactive Brokers will also save you on exchanging currency as explained here.
 Otherwise, we discuss other alternatives for different countries below.